University of Central Florida (UCF)

-The department has openings for exceptional tenured or tenure-track faculty members, three in ECE as well as multiple in UCF's energy systems and cyber security clusters.
+The department has openings for exceptional tenured or tenure-track faculty members, two in ECE plus another two in our new multi-disciplinary cluster.

-The cluster of Resilient, Intelligent and Sustainable Energy Systems (RISES) has one open faculty position at the entry-level level.
-The areas of interest include infrastructure systems, smart city and connected community.
-More details can be found at our cluster website http://www.ucf.edu/research/RISES.
+The cluster of Disability, Aging and Technology (DAT) has several open faculty positions at the entry-level level.
+The areas of interest include cooperative co-robotics, dynamics and control.
+More details can be found at our cluster website https://www.ucf.edu/faculty/cluster/disability-aging-technology/.

 UCF offers a competitive salary and start-up package as well as generous benefits.
 New faculty members have graduate student support and significantly reduced teaching loads during their first two years of tenure-track employment.